deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 A man always has two reasons for doing anything, A good reason and the real reason -- J.P.
 Morgan

 The flame that burns twice as bright, burns half as long

+A belief is not dangerous until it turns absolute